 Visiting New York City?
 If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (10 Best Neighborhoods +3 to Avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

 Layout of Central Park

-Central Park is massive.
-The West side of the park is where you’ll find the American Museum of Natural History, Strawberry Fields and Sheep Meadow.
-Where the East side is home to the MET Museum, the Loeb House and the Wollman Rink.
+Choosing a brunch spot near Central Park is easy, but understanding the park’s layout is key.
+The West side features landmarks like the American Museum of Natural History, Strawberry Fields, and Sheep Meadow, while the East side houses the MET Museum, Loeb House, and Wollman Rink.

 If at all helpful, here are 15 Iconic Things to Do in Central Park!

 Table of Contents: Where to Eat Near Central Park

 - The Best Brunch Near Central Park

 - Brunch Spots Near Central Park | Upper West Side

 - Brunch Spots Near Central Park | Upper East Side